webrtc-for-the-curious/webrtc-for-the-curious/content/_index.md

 Each chapter doesn't assume prior knowledge.
 You can start at any point in the book and begin learning.
 This book will also recommend resources to go and learn more.
 Other books cover individual topics in much greater depth.
 This book aims to teach you the entire system, at the cost of expert level details.

-## Freely available and Privacy respecting
+## Freely available and privacy respecting

 This book is available on [GitHub](https://github.com/webrtc-for-the-curious/webrtc-for-the-curious) and [WebRTCforTheCurious.com](https://webrtcforthecurious.com).
 It is licensed in a way that you can use it however you think is best.
 You can also download the book in its current version as an [ePub](https://webrtcforthecurious.com/docs/webrtc-for-the-curious.epub)